-Source: Land Registry House Price Index & ONS Earnings and Hours Worked, Place of Residence By Local Authority
+Source: Land Registry House Price Index.

 ONS Annual Survey of Hours and Earnings.
 Released: 03rd Nov 2020.
 Next Release: To Be Announced.

 Please note that these figures differ from those reported in other reports by Bury Council, as past figures for the Land Registry House Price Index are updated every time the index is released.
 The figures for annual pay are also subject to revision.